narrative-environments/CourseCompendium/Dramatic-Conflict.md

 The dramatic conflict might be described as equivalent to the nub of the problem in design conventions or the striking opportunity the designer identifies from research.

 Dramatic conflict can be seen as a struggle or contest, bringing into view an agonistic conception of narrative, in which protagonist and antagonist are engaged in a prolonged contestation.
-In actantial terms, this is constituted through unfolding of the relationships among the subject, the helper and the opponent.
+In Greimasian actantial terms, this is constituted through unfolding of the relationships among the subject, the helper and the opponent.

 **References**